• Why Firstup

 Apple used its innovative spirit and position as a leading hardware and software maker to become a major player in the music industry.
 20 years ago, the iPod forever changed the way we listen to music, turning downloads into the most common method of music consumption.
 This led to the advent of iTunes, transforming Apple into a top music retailer and licensor overnight.
 Soon, Apple also incorporated music streaming into its digital transformation strategy, leveraging its previously developed technologies to enter the streaming market and immediately become one of the dominant players.

-Apple Music’s growth, along with the popularity of the company’s Apple Podcast and Apple TV apps, led the company to ultimately discontinue its iTunes app in 2019.
-This appears to have been a profitable evolution in the tech giant’s transformation journey, as Apple Music’s revenue more than doubled, going from $1.8B in the last year of iTunes, to $4.1B in 2021.
+Apple Music’s continued growth, along with the popularity of Apple Podcasts and Apple TV, led the company to discontinue its iTunes app in 2019.
+This evolution has proven highly profitable: Apple Music’s revenue increased from $4.1B in 2021 to nearly $10B in 2024, with subscribers surpassing 110 million worldwide (Sci-Tech Today).

 Organizational transformation: Experian